 We invite you to grab a drink or dine out on Wednesday, May 8th at Kenosha Steakhouse or Rita's Specialty Margs & Taco Bar!
 This event will run all day, and 5% of the total sales collected at both restaurants will be donated to the Friends of the Summit County Library.
 All ages are welcome.
 There will be a special library activity for children at 6 p.m. so join us for good food, drinks, and have fun raising money for your favorite nonprofit.
 The money raised will go right back to materials and programs you love.
 Thanks Rita's & Kenosha!

-We are excited to kickoff our Summer Reading with some music on the deck with local band 'The Brass Quintet'!
+We are excited to kickoff our Summer Reading with some music on the deck with local band 'Rocky Mountain Brass'!
 Join us on the outside reading deck at the South Branch Library.
-Weather dependent.
 Chairs will be provided.

 We hope you had fun this summer on our virtual reading journey through Beanstack!
 We encourage all children and teens to get all their hours logged by today to earn your badges and prizes.
 Grand prize drawings will take place next week on Facebook Live!

-As part of the Adult Summer Reading program, we invite you to bring your friends and family to listen to our favorite local musician, Randall McKinnon!
+As the finale of Adult Summer Reading program, we invite you to bring your friends and family to listen to our favorite local bluegrass band, The Pine Beatles!
 We hope to have this FREE event on our sunny outdoor reading deck at the South Branch Library.
 We will provide some chairs but feel free to bring your own if you prefer.
 Unfortunately, we cannot allow dogs on the reading deck or in the meeting rooms unless they are service animals.
-Call 970-453-3548 with questions.
+Call 970-453-3544 with questions.

 Today is the last day to submit your adult summer reading challenge to any of our 3 branches!
 Complete 5 easy challenges for a chance to win a $50 Amazon gift card.
 Challenges include easy tasks like checking out a magazine or a travel book.
 Complete 10 challenges to improve your chances.
 The winners of the drawing will be announced the next week!